SNURTEL/real-time-style-transfer/README.md

 #### Alternative: using `vcpkg`
 - If you have plenty of time and CPU horsepower and you *really* don't want to clutter up your system with extra libraries, you can try using `vcpkg` to pull and build dependencies from source (this is not recommended and has a good chance of failing).
+Also note that `vcpkg` port versions may differ slightly from requirements.
 Init `vcpkg` as submodule:

 ```shell